Content Map Terms

 Because there are risks of a serious reaction from the vaccine, routine smallpox immunization doesn't occur.
 All children and most adults in Canada and the U.S. today have a chance of getting infected if they are exposed to the smallpox virus.

 The smallpox vaccine is recommended for laboratory workers who handle the vaccinia virus, for members of smallpox response teams, and for certain people in the military.
-For accurate, up-to-date information, visit the Public Health Agency of Canada (PHAC) website (www.canada.ca/en/public-health/services/publications/healthy-living/canadian-immunization-guide-part-4-active-vaccines/page-21-…) or the U.S. Centers for Disease Control and Prevention (CDC) website (www.cdc.gov/smallpox/index.html).
+Visit the Health Canada website at https://www.canada.ca/en/public-health/services/publications/healthy-living/canadian-immunization-guide-part-4-active-vaccines/… or the U.S. Centers for Disease Control and Prevention (CDC) website at www.bt.cdc.gov/agent/smallpox for more information.

 - Centers for Disease Control and Prevention (2016).
 Smallpox fact sheet: Vaccine overview. http://emergency.cdc.gov/agent/smallpox/vaccination/facts.asp.
 Accessed April 5, 2016.